 When calling, be sure to have your completed FPL handy and ready to read to the AIS-operator.
-The FPL should be delivered Within Norway: 30 minutes prior to ETD.
+The FPL should be delivered Within Norway: 60 minutes prior to ETD.

-Mandatory flightplan for ENGM and ENBR

-Bergen Flesland (ENBR)
+Mandatory flightplan for Bergen Flesland (ENBR)

-A complete ICAO FPL is mandatory for all flights (IFR and VFR) to/from the aerodrome.
+A complete ICAO FPL is mandatory for all flights (IFR and VFR) to/from the aero-drome.
 ATC is authorized to make exemptions from this requirement.

-Oslo Gardermoen (ENGM)
+Mandatory flightplan for Oslo Gardermoen (ENGM)

-The following regulations are in force for both IFR and VFR flights within ENGM CTR:
+The following regulations are in force for both IFR and VFR flights within FNGM CTR:

-a.
-Carriage and use of SSR transponder is mandatory

-b.
-A complete ICAO FPL shall be submitted prior to flight
+- a.
+Carriage and use of SSR transponder is mandatory - b.
+A complete ICAO FPL shall be submitted prior to flight - c.

-c.
 School flights/training flights are not permitted